core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Protecting the Response ## {#ssec-protect-response}

-If a server generates a CoAP message in response to an Group OSCORE request, then the server SHALL follow the description in Section 8.3 of {{RFC8613}}, with the modifications described in this section.
+If a server generates a CoAP message in response to a Group OSCORE request, then the server SHALL follow the description in Section 8.3 of {{RFC8613}}, with the modifications described in this section.

 Note that the server always protects a response with the Sender Context from its latest Security Context, and that a new Security Context does not reset the Sender Sequence Number unless otherwise specified by the application (see {{sec-group-key-management}}).

 * In step 2, the Additional Authenticated Data is modified as described in {{sec-cose-object}}.

-* In step 3, if the server is using a different Security Context for the response compared to what was used to verify the request (see {{sec-group-key-management}}) then the AEAD nonce from the request MUST NOT be used.
+* In step 3, if the server is using a different Security Context for the response compared to what was used to verify the request (see {{sec-group-key-management}}), then the AEAD nonce from the request MUST NOT be used.

 * In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}}.
 The encoding of the compressed COSE object is modified as described in {{compression}}.
 In particular, the Group Flag MUST be set to 1.
-If the server is using a different ID Context (Gid) for the response compared to what was used to verify the request
-(see {{sec-group-key-management}}) then the new ID Context SHOULD be included in the 'kid context' parameter of the response.
+If the server is using a different ID Context (Gid) for the response compared to what was used to verify the request (see {{sec-group-key-management}}), then the new ID Context SHOULD be included in the 'kid context' parameter of the response.

 * In step 5, the counter signature is computed and the format of the OSCORE message is modified as described in {{compression}}.
 In particular, the payload of the OSCORE message includes also the counter signature.